A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Models and Preliminaries

 Fig.~\ref{inverter} shows the schematic of a three-phase DC/AC grid-forming inverter.
-The DC circuit consists of a controllable current source $i_{dc,j}$ which takes values in $\mathbb{R}_{>0}$, a conductance $G_{dc_j}\in\mathbb{R}_{>0}$ and capacitance $C_{dc_j}\in\mathbb{R}_{>0}$.
-The AC circuit has an $LCL$ filter with inductances $L_{f_j}, L_{c_j}\in\mathbb{R}_{>0}$, resistances $R_{f_j}, R_{c_j} \in\mathbb{R}_{>0}$, a conductance $G_{s_j} \in\mathbb{R}_{>0}$, and a shunt capacitance $C_{f_j}\in\mathbb{R}_{>0}$. $m_j$ is a balanced three-phase sinusoidal control input signal, \yo{\icc{used for} the pulse-width modulation (PWM) that actuates the electronic switches}.
-To present the physical model of the inverter, the following assumptions are made: \begin{assump} \begin{itemize} \yo{ \item The switching frequency is very high compared to the microgrid frequency and the filter sufficiently attenuates the harmonics. \item The power generated on the DC-side is transferred to the AC-side without switching losses. } \end{itemize} \end{assump}
+The DC circuit consists of a controllable current source $i_{dc,j}$ which takes values in \ryo{$\mathbb{R}$}, a conductance $G_{dc_j}\in\mathbb{R}_{>0}$ and capacitance $C_{dc_j}\in\mathbb{R}_{>0}$.
+The AC circuit has an $LCL$ filter with inductances $L_{f_j}, L_{c_j}\in\mathbb{R}_{>0}$, resistances $R_{f_j}, R_{c_j} \in\mathbb{R}_{>0}$, a conductance $G_{s_j} \in\mathbb{R}_{>0}$, and a shunt capacitance $C_{f_j}\in\mathbb{R}_{>0}$. $m_j$ is a balanced three-phase sinusoidal control input signal, {used for the pulse-width modulation (PWM) that actuates the electronic switches}.
+To present the physical model of the inverter, the following assumptions are made: \begin{assump} \begin{itemize} { \item The switching frequency is very high compared to the microgrid frequency and the filter sufficiently attenuates the harmonics. \item The power generated on the DC-side is transferred to the AC-side without switching losses. } \end{itemize} \end{assump} From the assumptions above, the following can be used $i_{x,j}=\frac{1}{2}i_j^{\top}m_j$ and $v_{x,j}=\frac{1}{2}v_{dc,j}m_j$~\cite{yemimo2020, arghirTaouba2018}.
+These then allow to consider the inverter model, formulated in the local ($dq$) reference frame, rotating with the local frequency $\omega_j$ {(as in e.g. \cite{yemimo2020})}. \yo{The interconnection of multiple inverters usually results in multiple local $dq$ reference frames, which is due to the different local frequencies $\omega_j$ of the individual inverters. \ir{This justifies modeling} the inverters in a common reference frame.
+In particular, we interconnect the inverters with the network~\eqref{net} by transforming the inverter $dq$ model (as in \cite{yemimo2020}) to the common ($DQ$) reference frame, rotating at \ir{a} constant common frequency $\omega_{0}$.} Let the variable $m_{dq,j}$ ($m_{DQ,j}$) denote the two-dimensional $dq$ ($DQ$) coordinates of the control input variable $m_j$ of inverter $j$, and $m_{dq}=\text{col}(m_{dq,j})$, $m_{DQ}=\text{col}(m_{DQ,j})$.
+Using~\eqref{alg4}, the representation of the $dq$ model in the $DQ$ frame is compactly given for the multi-inverter model, with ${m}_{DQ}=\mathbf{T}(\delta){m}_{dq}$, $\text{col}(i_{xDQ,j})=\frac{1}{2}\mathbf{I}^{\top}_{DQ}m_{DQ}$, $\text{col}(v_{xDQ,j})=\frac{1}{2}\mathbf{V}_{dc}m_{DQ}$, as